davidrhoden/davidrhoden-basic-netlify/timeline/shopping-list-with-only-cabbage-mar-26-2026.md

 I made this whole fancy shopping list, and I went to the store, and you know what I _didn't_ get?

 That's right.
 Cabbage.

+Didn't get the lady either, come to think of it.